Helping relieve undiagnosed reading difficulties . . .

 Initial Coloured Overlay assessments are available at all our practices.

-Colorimetry is currently offered at our Callington and Ivybridge practices.
+Colorimetry is currently offered at our Callington, Ivybridge and Carbis Bay practices.

 The initial stage is with the use of coloured overlay sheets.
 Assessment usually involves an appointment to see if they might be beneficial.
 Occasionally the Optician may carry this out at the same time as an Eye Examination but more often than not it is a separate appointment.